-In Arizona, the most commonly used bills of sale include a general bill of sale for personal property, a bill of sale for a motor vehicle, a bill of sale for a boat, and a bill of sale for a gun.
+In the State of Arizona, the most commonly used bills of sale include a general bill of sale for personal property, a vehicle bill of sale, a bill of sale for a boat, and a bill of sale for a gun.

-No, an Arizona bill of sale is not required to register a motor vehicle in Arizona.
+No. An Arizona bill of sale is not required to register a motor vehicle in Arizona.
 However, the motor vehicle must be registered within 15 days of the purchase.
-To register your vehicle, you will need to complete a Title & Registration Application (Form 96-0236), complete a Sold Notice (Form 46-8502), provide proof of car insurance, your identification, registration fees, and certain areas require the results of an emissions test.
+To register your vehicle, you will need to complete a Title & Registration Application (Form 96-0236), complete a Sold Notice, provide proof of car insurance, your identification, registration fees, and certain areas require the results of an emissions test.

 No. Guns are not registered.
 However, if you plan to carry a gun either concealed or via open carry you must meet the legal requirement to do so.
 For example, those convicted of certain crimes are not legally allowed to possess a gun or carry one.
 There are also some instances where you must register for a concealed weapons permit.
 To learn more about Arizona's concealed carry permit, you can use this link to email the Arizona Department of Public Safety.